-For both the Budget Act and Proposition 68 Funding

-- ➤ Preference will be given to projects that leverage private, federal, or local funding or produce the greatest public benefits that address the most critical statewide needs (Public Resources Code § 80001(b)(2)). - > Preference will be given to projects that directly benefit SDAC(s). - > Preference for funding for Round 2 will be given to proposals from groundwater basins that did not receive grant funding from a previous SGM Grant Program grant solicitation.
+- For both the 2021 Budget Act and Proposition 68 Funding - Preference will be given to projects that leverage private, federal, or local funding or produce the greatest public benefits that address the most critical statewide needs (Public Resources Code § 80001(b)(2)). - > Preference will be given to projects that directly benefit SDAC(s).